Diversification in investing.

 Therefore, you should invest no more than 20% or $ 2,000 in this option.

-• Deposit is the golden mean, you can withdraw money in almost an hour or two, it is quite reliable, and the profit is about 10% per annum.
+• A deposit is the golden mean, you can withdraw money in almost an hour or two, it is quite reliable, and the profit is about 10% per annum.
 Taking into account the advantages, you can invest up to 50% of your funds here.

-• Investments in investment programs are a fairly new direction in the financial services market, the maximum profitability reaches 100 percent or more, but you should not discount the high risks.
+• Investing in investment programs is a fairly new direction in the financial services market, the maximum profitability reaches 100 percent or more, but you should not discount the high risks.
 We invest the remaining 30% here.

 As a result of this approach, you will still have money in any case, and capital diversification will serve as insurance against unforeseen situations.